Magical I Am

 Solve Word Mis-Reading - Instructions

-Completion of Step 2 -Solve Word Mis-Reading - leads to the development of the skill to read with comprehension for two reasons:
+Full completion of Step 2 Solve Word Mis-Reading leads to the development of the skill to read with comprehension for two reasons

-[1] Completion of this process helps the dyslexic child overcome the automatic response of looking at a string of words as a whole unit (word mis- reading).
+[1]Completion of this process helps the dyslexic child overcome the automatic response of looking at a string of words as a whole unit and mis- reading) the words.

 When the reader says each letter and punctuation mark, they pay attention to what their eyes are tracking - i.e., every written character (letter and punctuation mark) - and they correctly identify each one.
 Comprehension improves because they no longer guess the meaning of a word.